K3VRAL/codesu/readme.md

 # Codesu

-Inspired by various programming languages.
+Codesu is an interpreter inspired by various programming languages.
+It takes the map file and turns it into usable code depending on the mode type for programming.
 You use the osu!editor in order to code.
-It only uses the Y values of every object so the X values will not affect the outcome of the program.
-This was done so to prevent stiff movement in osu!ctb.
-I haven't tested this for osu!std, osu!taiko and (I guess this will not work for) osu!mania.
-The time value, however, needs to be in order or the code will operate differently than how you expected it to.

 # Types of programming

-`osu!ctbrainfuck` was inspired by brainfuck while also including more commands
+`osu!ctbrainfuck` was inspired by Brainfuck

-`osu!taiko` TODO
+`osu!taikodots` was inspired by ASCIIDots

 `osu!std` TODO